maxilevi/raytracer/README.md

 a `Camera` can draw a given scene. when drawing, the camera casts rays to the screen in order to rasterize the volumes in the scene. after each ray the result is save into a pixel of a `Vector3` buffer of size `width` x `height`.
 This buffer is then dumped into a `.tga` file so it can be visualized.

 current supported volumes are `Triangle`s (i know its not technicaly a volume) and `Sphere`s. `Triangle` support allows us to load custom models.

+## backends

+the project currently has 2 available backends to use for computation, these are `--backend=gpu` and `--backend=cpu`. when the backend is `gpu`, computations are offloaded to the GPU using CUDA, otherwise they are done by the CPU in different threads.

 ## models